mtw0017/personality_analysis/personality_pipeline/README.md

 ------------------------------------------------------------
 HOW TO RUN
 ------------------------------------------------------------
-1. Make sure you have Python 3.7+ installed.
+1. Ensure you have Python 3.7 or later installed.

 2. Install dependencies:
    pip install pandas scikit-learn joblib